 Eight-Week and Summer Sessions: To add a course on the second day of class, an instructor's signature is required.
-On the third day of class, both instructor and dean permission is required.
+Beginning the second week of class, both instructor and dean permission is required.
 A Late Registration Fee may apply.